rigdenlab/conkit/docs/examples/pipeline.rst

    ...     input=a3m_fname, output=a3m_filtered_fname, pairwise_identity=90
    ... )

-The above command follows the identical style as the :obj:`HHblitsCommandLine` wrapper.
+The above command follows the identical style as the :obj:`conkit.applications.HHblitsCommandLine` wrapper.
 Note, we have defined our pairwise sequence identity to be 90%, i.e. all sequences with a higher sequence identity will be removed.
 Finally, let us invoke this command and filter our alignment.

 .. code-block:: python